fwmiller/cppip/README.md

 ## Data Structures

-The most basic data structure is the buffer that is simply a pointer to a byte:
+The most basic data structure is the buffer, `buf_t`, that is simply a pointer to a byte:

 `typedef uint8_t *buf_t`

-#### Buffer Pool

-From this a buffer pool is created.
-A buffer pool is a contiguous segment of memory that has been divided into a contiguous set of fixed size buffers and those buffers are then all inserted into a stack.
-The following figure illustrates the memory associated with the buffer pool.
-The pool element tracks the location of a dynamically allocated segment of memory that is nbufs * bufsize in length.
+From this a buffer pool and a buffer queue are defined.

+A buffer pool is a contiguous segment of memory that has been divided into a contiguous list of fixed size buffers that are managed as a stack.

+A buffer queue is a First-In-First-Out queue of buffers.

+The following figure illustrates the relationships between these data structures.

 <p align="center"><img src="doc/bufs.png"></p>